Cleveland Browns’ Fanbase Receives Major Disrespect in 2019 Rankings

 Social equity is based on social media reach of a team’s fan base.
 The Cleveland fans made the most headway in the area, ranking No. 16 thanks to their active social media presence.

 Road equity is based off of how a team draws while away from their home stadium.
-While the Dawg Pound is loaded up on Sunday’s at FirstEnergy Stadium, the Browns aren’t the greatest of draws at away stadiums.
-However, just like the categories above, this is likely to change in a hurry with the expectations and excitement surround the Browns.
+While the Dawg Pound is loaded up on Sundays at FirstEnergy Stadium, the Browns aren’t the greatest of draws at away stadiums.
+However, just like the categories above, this is likely to change in a hurry with the expectations and excitement surrounding the Browns.

+The Steelers are the top ranked AFC North squad at No. 5 overall, followed by the Ravens at No. 18.
+The Bengals are one spot below the Browns at No. 28.

 The Los Angeles Rams, who are entering their fourth year back on the West Coast following a relocation from St. Louis, received the worst ranks nearly across the board.
 Surprisingly, the Kanas City Chiefs and reigning NFL MVP Patrick Mahomes were also among the basement dwellers.